Skip to main content

 Minimal, Normal, Deep: One Instruction, Three Modes

-“Generate the same output three ways: minimal thinking, normal thinking, and deep multi-step reasoning.
+Consider this instruction: “Generate the same output three ways: minimal thinking, normal thinking, and deep multi-step reasoning.
 Compare the differences.”

 With Opus 4.5, you don’t just rely on that wording.
 You can tie it to explicit effort settings.

+Low effort version: One or two sentences, no structure, obvious answer.
 The model will not try to unpack edge cases or explore tradeoffs in depth.
 It behaves like a fast typist finishing a familiar task.

 In ERP terms, this is the difference between “give me a quick summary of this invoice exception” and “walk through every root cause, related transactions, and policy implications before you answer.”
-The text of the prompt can be similar; the effort setting makes the behavior different.

 Fast vs Deep Drafts on the Same Topic

-“Produce a fast, surface-level draft and then a high-effort, deeply reasoned version of the same topic.”
+Another prompt seed for Opus 4.5: “Produce a fast, surface-level draft and then a high-effort, deeply reasoned version of the same topic.”

 On low effort, the “fast, surface-level draft” is what you would expect: a short outline, generic phrasing, no data, no real tradeoffs.
 This is useful when you just need shapes of ideas: email scaffolds, subject line variants, a first-pass description of a NetSuite report.

 In practice, this is where Opus 4.5 starts to resemble a junior systems analyst rather than a writing assistant.
-For teams designing workflows, approval chains, or integrations, this mode is where you get thinking that can be challenged and refined, not just text to be edited.

 Simple vs Strategic Answers on Demand

-“Give me a simple answer, then a complex strategic answer, both based on the same instruction.”
+A third useful seed: “Give me a simple answer, then a complex strategic answer, both based on the same instruction.”

 Designing Systems Around Effort